MrPianman/rfp-server-side/README.md

 bun run dev
 ```

-Then issue GraphQL requests to `POST /graphql`:
+Then issue GraphQL requests to `POST /graphql` or just work directly in the browser UI served at `/`, which now lists the current `vehicle` and `People` tables and includes forms for adding new rows.

 ```bash
 curl -X POST http://localhost:3000/graphql \